nicoboyce/ds/_posts/2024-09-27-yes-i-hate-ai.md

 ## What is happening in there?

 These models essentially ingest all the content their designers can steal.
 They consume thoughts and ideas and excrete a bizarre parody of reasoning.
 Be prepared to talk them through [the simplest of queries](https://xeiaso.net/blog/2024/strawberry/) and definitely don't let them talk directly to your customers.
-Definitely don't pipe sensitive data in and don't be surprised if [it turns out you're dead](https://www.tomsguide.com/opinion/according-to-chatgpt-im-dead).
+Definitely [don't tell it any secrets](https://www.reddit.com/r/ChatGPT/comments/129ltu5/can_chatgpt_really_keep_a_secret_see_my/) in and don't be surprised if [it turns out you're dead](https://www.tomsguide.com/opinion/according-to-chatgpt-im-dead).

 ![A Chevy for a dollar.](/public/img/chevy.jpg)
 *A Chevy for a dollar.
 Bargain.*